-Sprout: The Des Moines Urban Youth Learning Garden at Drake University is located on the corner of Drake’s campus at 25th and Forest, across from the Knapp Center.
+Sprout: The Des Moines Urban Youth Learning Garden at Drake University is located on 30th and Carpenter.
 Sprout serves as an environmental educational tool, urban gardening resource, and healthy food access point for students kindergarten through higher education, and community members.
 It features an outdoor classroom for 30 adults or 50 children, theme-based raised beds, fruit trees, native Iowa plants, and multilingual signage.
 Sprout is significant for the neighborhoods surrounding Drake because 97% of students K-12 qualify for free or reduced lunches, so fresh fruit and produce from Sprout are important for the students in this neighborhood.
 Any student who learns or volunteers in the garden is able to take fresh produce home.

 The major strategic partner in the project is the Boys and Girls Club of Central Iowa.
-Once a week students from various clubs plant, grow, and learn in the garden.
+Twice a week students from the Burt Boys & Girls club will plant, grow, and learn in the garden.
 This fosters interaction between Drake students, the BGCCI, and the surrounding community by bringing different groups of students together in the garden.
 For example, Drake students usually volunteer to help teach the environmental curriculum to the BGCCI students, which not only increases environmental learning for all parties, but also fosters a sense of community.

 Sprout is always looking for ways to increase student and community involvement; if you are interested in volunteering or working with Sprout, bringing a class or group to the garden for educational purposes, etc., please contact email@example.com or coordinator Marlee Rutledge at firstname.lastname@example.org.

 Also produce is available at the Free Little Pantry, located right outside of the Sprout Garden.
 Produce and non-perishable items are available for all - take what you need, leave what you can!
-Visit https://www.facebook.com/DrakeLittlePantries/ for more information.
+Visit their Facebook page for more information.